Updated on July 5, 2026

 Can I track a Swiss Post registered letter?

 Yes.
-Registered Mail (Einschreiben) includes full tracking, proof of posting, and a signature on delivery, so you can follow it from posting to handover.
+Registered Mail (Einschreiben) includes full tracking, proof of posting, and a signature on delivery, so it can be followed from posting to handover.

 Can I track ordinary Swiss Post letters?